409a Valuation: Complete Guide for Startups

 To have a lower strike price risk and can put you in risk with the IRS.
 Here are the factors that you would have to deal with if you have the valuation done by yourself or someone you know from the company due to which the strike price is set as a low as possible:

-• You may be blacklisted by the audit firms and this news would spread to other firms in the area.
+- You may be blacklisted by the audit firms and this news would spread to others in the area.

 Hence, it is better to settle for a higher strike price when you are in doubt about something, especially if you are doing the 409A valuation yourself (though you should have a professional valuator do it).